aeshirey/aeshirey.github.io/_posts/2020-06-13-simple-c-library-with-rust.md

 my-library.o: ELF 64-bit LSB relocatable, x86-64, version 1 (SYSV), not stripped
 ```

 Write some Rust code that will make use of it.
-We have to tell Rust that there exists an external function named `square` that takes and returns an unsigned 32-bit int:
+We have to tell Rust that there exists an external function named `square` that takes and returns a signed 32-bit int:

 ```rust
 #[link(name="mylib")]